 SEM Keyword Research

 Search marketers need to conduct keyword research to decide which keywords to use in their ads campaigns.
-We have discussed keyword research for SEO in this previous article, but the same principles apply for SEM.
+We have discussed keyword research for SEO in this previous article, but the same principles apply to SEM.

 First, list down some keywords that are relevant to your business and that prospective customers are likely to use when searching for your products and services.
 You can use one of many Keyword Research tools out there on the internet to make it easier to come up with some decent keywords.